Biology 380. Ornithology

 Two hours lecture, four hours laboratory (4).

-Prerequisite: 8 credits in Biology or permission of instructor.
+Prerequisite: A grade of "C" or better in eight credits in Biology or permission of instructor.

 Offered as an integrated lecture and laboratory/field study emphasizing the evolution, anatomy, physiology, identification, behavior, and ecology of birds.
 At least one weekend field trip will be scheduled.